Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Harrow and are not the council.
 About us

-The North West London Joint Health Overview and Scrutiny Committee is scheduled to meet on Thursday 19 March 2026 to discuss several significant health-related topics.
-Key among these are the planned temporary relocation of specialist children's heart, lung, and critical care inpatient services and the transformation of the Crystal House Specialist LD CAMHS ward.
-The committee will also receive updates on cancer prevention and early diagnosis across North West London.
+The North West London Joint Health Overview and Scrutiny Committee met on Thursday 19 March 2026 to discuss several significant health service matters across the region.
+Key topics included a planned temporary move of specialist children's heart, lung, and critical care inpatient services, and the transformation of a specialist learning disability CAMHS ward.
+The committee also reviewed its recommendations tracker and its work programme for the upcoming year.

 Planned Temporary Move of Specialist Children's Heart, Lung, and Critical Care Inpatient Services

-A significant item on the agenda is the planned temporary move of specialist children's heart, lung, and critical care inpatient services, currently delivered by Guy's and St Thomas' NHS Foundation Trust (GSTT).
-This move is prompted by clinical risk escalation regarding the safety and sustainability of the paediatric cardiac surgical service.
-The proposal is to consolidate all paediatric heart and lung inpatient services and day cases requiring sedation at the Evelina London Children's Hospital (ELCH) and St Thomas' Hospital site.
-This decision has been approved for implementation by NHS England and is considered an essential safeguard until a formal, long-term service reconfiguration process is completed.
-The move is driven by the need to meet mandated national Congenital Heart Disease (CHD) standards for co-location of services and to address the fragility of the current cardiac surgical rota, which operates on a 1:2.5 on-call basis, falling short of the recommended 1:4.
+A significant portion of the meeting was dedicated to discussing the planned temporary move of specialist children's heart, lung, and critical care (CRIC) inpatient services, currently delivered by Guy's and St Thomas' NHS Foundation Trust (GSTT).
+The report indicated that this move was prompted by clinical risk escalations regarding the safety and sustainability of the paediatric cardiac surgical service.
+The proposal was to consolidate these services at the Evelina London Children's Hospital and St Thomas' Hospital site.

 Transforming the Crystal House Specialist LD CAMHS Ward